emmertarmin/telegram-scripts/README.md

 ```
 ## Setting up the project

+Before running it the first time, you need to fill `.env-example` with your own tokens, rename it to `.env`.

-You'll have to create a `db` folder with database files (empty text files).
+You also need to create the `db` folder with a few database files (empty text files).
 The folder structure looks approximately like this:

 ```
 |   .dockerignore